 TINA M PEARSON is a composer, performer and facilitator whose interests in sonic phenomena, perception and modes of human interaction have led to roles in art, education and community development.
-Many of her projects engage the boundaries between languages, disciplines, genres and cultures, and between creators, performers and audiences.
-Pearson’s work often includes eco-mimicry, micro intonation and spectral elements; and usually incorporates a focus on breath, and/or stretched modes of performance attention and practice.
+Many of her projects engage the boundaries between languages, disciplines, technologies and cultures, and between creators, performers and audiences.
+Pearson’s work often includes eco-mimicry, micro intonation and telematics; and usually incorporates a focus on breath, and/or stretched modes of performance attention and practice.

 Pearson is active as a performer in acoustic, electronic, multidisciplinary and telematic settings in composed and improvised works with extended flute, vocalization, tuned glass, accordion, virtual instruments, amplified driftwood and objects.
 Her playing is guided by depth of listening and bringing to the fore voices, sounds and places that have been unspoken, unnoticed or forgotten.

-Pearson was editor of the journal Musicworks and an instructor in Sound Art at OCAD University.
+Pearson was editor of the Canadian new music journal Musicworks, introducing its cassette component in 1983, and an instructor in Sound Studies at OCAD University in Toronto.
 She creates and performs with the global collective Avatar Orchestra Metaverse and with the Victoria, Canada group LaSaM.
-Pearson was also certified as Deep Listening® instructor by the late Pauline Oliveros.
+Pearson was also certified as Deep Listening® instructor by the late composer Pauline Oliveros.